Fidel Kuri was “alone” in a hearing in which he loses the right to leave for 100 million pesos

-His lawyer tried to postpone the appointment because he could not keep it; the hearing took place and Kuri was not represented
+His lawyer tried to postpone the appointment because he could not keep it; the hearing was held and Kuri was not represented

 “I come to request Usía to suspend the hearing scheduled for today, October 28 (twenty-eighth), due to the impossibility that I present to attend it,” reads a document to which he had access ESPN Digital.